 By taking ideas from everyone, it is more likely that the best solutions to problems will be found.
 Another benefit is that employees are more likely to accept changes when they know that they had a hand in developing the changes in the first place.

 Focusing on the Whole Organization

 One thing that sets the organizational development process apart from many other systems is that it can help make improvements throughout a company.
 The problems that are identified can exist anywhere in a business.
-Many times it will involve a procedure being done on the front line, but it could also be used to fix an issue at the executive level.
+Many times, it will involve a procedure being done on the front line, but it could also be used to fix an issue at the executive level.

 Even in conflict resolution situations, the strategies used in the organizational development process can be taken advantage of.
 Having a good, logical system like this in place at a company will go a long way toward setting the environment up for success.

-Ensuring Improvements are Kept
+Ensuring OD Improvements are Kept